Motel business plan for starting your own business

 5.1 Market Trends

 Once your business hotel motel plan sample has made marketing trends of the business a part of the document so that you can have an idea of the business you are about to start.
 If we have a look at the trends of the motel business, it has expanded a lot in the past years.
 Bulk of the expand of this field can be attributed to the increase in interstate travel.
-Right now, is the perfect time to awaken the hotel business to success.

 5.2 Marketing Segmentation